FairOMeter/the-Fair-O-Meter/README.md

 # The Fair-O-Meter
-## Measuring gender disparity in the ECAI history
+## Measuring gender (dis)parity in the ECAI history

-An historical analysis - from 2000 to 2025 - of the proceedings published at the *European Conference on Artificial Intelligence* (ECAI).
+An historical analysis of the last 25 years of proceedings from the *European Conference on Artificial Intelligence* (ECAI).
+The visualization tool is available at [fairometer.github.io/the-Fair-O-Meter](https://fairometer.github.io/the-Fair-O-Meter/).

 Designed and implemented by:
 - [Frida Hartman](https://github.com/friha438)